ayush9009/FaceScanAttendanceSystem/README.md

 # FaceScanAttendanceSystem
-An Innovative Attendance System using OpenCV’s face recognition technology.
+An Innovative Attendance System using OpenCV’s face recogniton technology.